CousinoMath/blog/hw-digit-lec-notes-1.md

 thick dot was to manually select a pen with a larger stroke size.
 Then I could dab a point onto OneNote.
 This is a small complaint until you realize that drawing points in math is rather common.
-Then this formatting change which takes a few seconds starts to become a real nuisance.
+Then this required and manual formatting change, which takes a few seconds, starts to become a real nuisance.

 ## Results ##